How to Implement COBOL AES Encryption

 Can I transmit ciphertext in an XML document?

 No - not even within a CDATA section.
-Ciphertext consists of seemingly random bit patterns that could, by chance, represent any character or string of characters.
+Ciphertext consists of pseudorandom bit patterns that could, by chance, represent any character or string of characters.
 For example, the "<" character could be created once in every 256 characters of ciphertext and the characters "]]>" are likely to appear once in every 17MB of ciphertext.
 Also, XML has a restricted character set, so invalid characters appearing in ciphertext will mean the XML isn't "well-formed".

 The most common solution is to convert the ciphertext to Base64 format (characters in the range A-Z, a-z, 0-9, "+", "/" and "=").
 This can either be done within the AES encryption subroutine or by using a separate software tool to convert ciphertext to Base64.
 E.g.: The Redvers RCBINB64 tool.